Merlicne/Matrix-Implementation-in-C-/README.md

 # Matrix-Implementation-in-C-
-Tried to implement simple data manipulation framework in C++ for my future project.
-Increase understanding about framework structure
+Tried to implement simple data manipulation framework in C++